-PSYC 1108 College Success
+PSYC 1108 College Success 2 credits

-This is a performance-based course comprised of two components designed to: 1) introduce students to basic computer skills, Microsoft Word, Excel and PowerPoint, internet and library resources, and 2) increase student success in college by developing self-esteem, personal responsibility, self-motivation, resource management, study skills and academic and career planning.
+This is a performance-based course comprised of two components designed to: 1) introduce students to basic computer skills, Microsoft Word, Excel and Power-Point, internet and library resources, and 2) increase student success in college by developing self-esteem, personal responsibility, self-motivation, resource management, study skills and academic and career planning.

-PSYC 1110 Principles of Psychology 3 credits Survey course which examines the complex individual, the many factors believed to drive the individual, and the resulting behavior.
+PSYC 1110 Principles of Psychology 3 credit

+Survey course which examines the complex individual, the many factors believed to drive the individual, and the resulting behavior.
 Application of the scientific method as a tool in the discovery of individual functioning.